 - Pediatric Services

 This includes dental care, vision care, well-child visits, vaccinations, and immunizations.
-Dental and vision care must be offered to children through the age of 18 (2 routine dental exams; 1 yearly eye exam with corrective lenses).
+Dental and vision care must be offered to children through the age of 19 (pediatric oral health services can include two routine dental exams per year; ocular care can include one annual eye exam).

 - Preventive and Wellness Services and Chronic Disease Management